-Abbie Reese is an independent scholar and interdisciplinary artist.
+Abbie Reese is an independent scholar and filmmaker.
 In her relationship- and research-based practice, she utilizes a hybrid of oral history, documentary, and ethnographic methodologies to explore the construction of individual and cultural identity; the rites of passage and liminal stage of "the process of becoming" (as someone takes on a new social role); and public and private performances within a heterotopia.
 She has been particularly interested in the lives of women in primary oral cultures and enclosed communities.

 Abbie is author of the nationally-acclaimed Dedicated to God: An Oral History of Cloistered Nuns (Oxford University Press, 2014) and filmmaker of the internationally award-winning collaborative documentary film, Chosen (Custody of the Eyes).

 She received a Master of Fine Arts degree in visual arts from the University of Chicago (2013) and was a fellow at the University of Chicago Center in Paris (2017).
 The Embassy of Switzerland in the United States awarded Abbie a ThinkSwiss Research Scholarship; she spent three months in residence at the University of Bern Institute of Social Anthropology (2013).
 She was a Fellow at Columbia University’s Oral History Research Office Summer Institute (2008).

 Abbie interned during college at Roll Call covering Capitol Hill alongside Senior Reporter Damon Chappie.
 After graduating with a B.A. degree in History (1999). she worked as a reporter for Gannett newspapers in Indiana and Illinois, and was editor of a weekly community newspaper in Illinois.